 sferra designs sells a printable invitation on their Etsy store.
 It’s got all the ingredients, like a tartan background, a thistle on the cover, and even a picture of Craig na Dun.

-If you want to go all out for your Outlander viewing party, a couple of Etsy sellers have packages that included invitations and other goodies.
+If you want to go all out for your Outlander viewing party, there are Etsy sellers who have packages that include invitations and other goodies.

 OllieDesignStudio’s Outlander party supplies include printable invitations, cupcake toppers, gift tags, bunting and signs.

 Rearrange the furniture in your TV room so that guests are comfortable and can easily see the screen.
 Throw down some pillows (preferably plaid, tartan or wool) and blankets for guests who want to lounge on the floor.

 Etsy has loads of beautiful tartan blankets at reasonable prices.
 Many of them are handmade.

 Have plenty of places for guests to set drinks or food without spilling them.
 I have a set of wooden TV trays we use for just such an occasion.
 End tables, bookshelves and upturned boxes and crates work too.

 If it’s possible, dim the lights or don’t turn on all of your lamps so guests can easily see the screen.
 Even better, light candles!
 (A lot of those indoor scenes get so dark I have to brighten my screen to catch all the details!)
 Etsy crafters actually sell Jamie Fraser-scented candles!
 If you can’t dim an overhead light, try turning it off and bringing in one or two lamps for low lighting.

 There’s almost no end to the ideas you could come up with for decorations for an Outlander viewing party.
 First, use what you can find around the house to keep your costs down.

 Dig out a plaid tablecloth, or really, anything plaid.

 Scotland is “verra” green, so gather all the greenery into the TV room.